Social Inequality Research

 Russell Sage Foundation Seeks Letters of Inquiry for Social Inequality Research

-The foundation’s program on Social Inequality supports research on the social, economic, political, and labor market consequences of rising economic inequalities in the United States.
-Priority will be given to projects that use innovative data or other methodologies to address important questions about inequality.
+The foundation’s program on Social Inequality supports research on the social, economic, political, and labor market consequences of rising economic inequality in the United States.
+The program seeks Letters of Inquiry for investigator-initiated research projects with the potential to broaden current understanding of the causes and consequences of rising economic inequality.
+Priority will be given to projects that use innovative data or methodologies to address important questions about inequality.

-Examples of the kinds of topics that are of interest include, but are not limited to, economic well-being, equality of opportunity, and intergenerational mobility; the political process and the resulting policies; psychological and/or cultural change; education; labor markets; child development and child outcomes; neighborhoods and communities; families, family structure, and family formation; and other forms of inequality.
+Examples of the kinds of topics that are of interest include but are not limited to economic well-being, equality of opportunity, and intergenerational mobility; the political process and resulting policies; psychological and/or cultural change; education; labor markets; child development and child outcomes; neighborhoods and communities; families, family structure, and family formation; and other forms of inequality.

 Two-year grants of up to $150,000 will be awarded to qualified organizations.

-To be eligible, organizations must be considered nonprofit under section 501(c)(3) of the Internal Review Code.
+To be eligible, organizations must be considered a nonprofit organization under Section 501(c)(3) of the Internal Review Code.

-The foundation encourages methodological variety, but all proposals should have well-developed conceptual frameworks and research designs, and must be investigator-initiated.
+The foundation encourages methodological variety, but all proposals should have a well-developed conceptual framework and research design.
 Analytical models should be specified and research questions and hypotheses should be clearly stated.
 Awards are available for research assistance, data acquisition, data analysis, and investigator time for conducting research and writing up results.

-Letters of Inquiry must be received no later than January 5, 2016.
-Upon review, select applicants will be invited to submit proposals by March 14, 2016.
+Letters of Inquiry must be received no later than June 15, 2016.
+Upon review, select applicants will be invited to submit a full proposal by August 15, 2016.

-For complete program guidelines, application instructions, and an FAQ, visit the Russell Sage website.
+For complete program guidelines, application instructions, information about previous grant recipients, and an FAQ, see the Russell Sage website.

 More in "Grant Opportunities"